How Often Should You Post on Social Media: A Complete Guide

 Posting Strategy Key Takeaways

-• Quality content consistently outperforms high-frequency, low-value posts across all platforms.
+• Quality content consistently beats high-frequency, low-value posting across platforms.

-• Small businesses should prioritise sustainable posting schedules that they can maintain long-term over aggressive daily targets
+• Small businesses should choose sustainable schedules they can maintain long-term, rather than chasing aggressive daily targets.

-• Testing and monitoring audience engagement metrics is essential to finding your brand’s optimal posting frequency.
+• Testing and monitoring engagement metrics is essential for finding your ideal posting frequency.

 The image features multiple smartphone screens, each showcasing different social media platforms along with their respective posting schedules.
 These screens illustrate various posting strategies and frequencies, highlighting the importance of a social media management tool for effective content planning and engagement with the target audience.